 The 320×240 display uses the well-proven ili9341 chip, for which I already wrote a lot of sketches, both for esp8266 and esp32 boards.
 The XPT2046 library can be used to drive the touch screen.

 I tested several sketches on a plugged-in Mini Pro, as well as a TFT cable-connected D32 Pro, and everything worked fine.
 Example sketches on the Wemos site use Adafruit’s ili9341 library, but I prefer the much faster TFT_eSPI library.
+Here’s a video showing the display in action:

-This is a well-thought product that makes wiring very convenient and stable.
+Conclusion: this is a well-thought product that makes wiring very convenient and stable.
 Recommended!